 Bentley Site is one of the tools within the package known as Bentley Civil (Geopak).
-Let's see in this case how to create a terrain model based on a map in existing 3D.
+We are going to see in this case how to create a terrain model based on an existing 3D map.

 I am using a three-dimensional file, which contains a triangulated model in which each object is a 3Dface, which Microstation calls shapes.

 The .gsf files (Geopak site file) stores the information of the different Geopak applications and is a kind of binary database.
 To create one, do the following: